Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

 Test Wi-Fi Before Committing

 If Wi-Fi is very important to you (e.g., you’ll be working or making a lot of internet calls while at the hotel), you’ll definitely want to verify that it works well before taking a room.
-Even large, upscale hotels are plagued by slow Wi-Fi connections, an all-too-familiar source of frustration for digital nomads in Bali.
+Even large, upscale hotels are plagued by slow Wi-Fi connections, an all-too-familiar source of frustration in Bali.

 Try asking reception for a room closer to the access point, although this might not make a difference at night and on rainy days when more guests turn to laptops and smartphones for entertainment.